alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 ```
 "FileLogging": {
   "LogFilePath": "/ext",
-  "LogFileNamePrefix": "ApplicationAccessLog"
+  "LogFileNamePrefix": "ApplicationAccessLog",
+  "LogLevel": "Warning"
 }
 ```

 Note that the 'LogFilePath' should be a path which is mapped to a physical volume in the docker host, similar to the 'EventPersisterBackupFilePath' configuration (TODO link to that).
-Log file sizes are limited to 1GB per calendar day, and logging will stop when 1GB is reached.
+The 'LogLevel' should be set to one of [Serlog's minimum log levels](https://github.com/serilog/serilog/wiki/Configuration-Basics#minimum-level), and will default to 'Warning' if 'LogLevel' is ommitted.
+Log file sizes are limited to 1GB per calendar day, and logging will stop when 1GB is reached (as per [Serilog limits](https://github.com/serilog/serilog-sinks-rollingfile?tab=readme-ov-file#limits)).

 **Note** that by default, logs written to stdout use ANSI colour codes.
 To disable this, add the following section to the JSON configuration...